qBioTurin/grapes-dd/README.md

 ### Usage

 GRAPES-DD is developed in C++ under GNU\Linux using POSIX Threads programming.
-It requires the MEDDLY Library 0.15.0 available at https://github.com/asminer/meddly/releases
+It requires the MEDDLY Library 0.15.1 available at https://github.com/asminer/meddly/releases

-The executable *grapes_dd* allows to both build the database index and to run a query.
+The executable *grapes_dd* allows you to both build the database index and to run a query.

 You can try and compare GRAPES-DD and GRAPES performances by using the runTest.py python script.
 Tests will be run through Docker if it is installed.